imwally/cmuck/linkedlistproblems/problem18-writeup.md

 The unique thing in this case are the few lines of code *after* the recursive call.
-This is where the new list is built in reverse as the stack shrinks and execution returns to the frame below it.
+This is where the new list is built in reverse as the stack shrinks and execution returns to each frame below itself.

 ``` C